GracieleDamasceno/design-patterns/factory/README.md

 ## Factory Pattern

-To learn more about this design pattern, access the [refactoring.guru.]([Factory Method](https://refactoring.guru/design-patterns/factory-method))
+To learn more about this design pattern, access the awesome [refactoring.guru.](https://refactoring.guru/design-patterns/factory-method)

 Imagine that we are dealing with a application that has to deliver notifications to clients.
 In our scenario, we have multiple ways of delivering this notification, being:

 - SMS
 - Email
 - Mail letter
 - Push notification
 - Carrier pigeon